 We move on to the

 30-degree case.
 Again, we start with a drawing.

 As before, we're fortunate enough to know the relations between the sides.
 This time, it's because our shape is, in fact, half of an equilateral triangle.

 Note that although the angle in question changed, we can still use the same picture.
 This will always be the case with cofunction identities since we're always dealing with complementary angles, that is, ones that form the acute angles of the same right triangle.

-Lastly, we recall the tangent formula from the first section: the function returns the leg opposite the angle divided by the other one.
+Lastly, we recall the tangent formula from: the function returns the leg opposite the angle divided by the other one.
 In our case, this is:

 cot(30°) = tan(60°) = x√3 / x = √3.

 Done!
 We found the trigonometric functions we needed; we're ready to take care of these tiles and upgrade the living room.
 Surely, it will be so much cozier once you install plywood.
 And when you're done, why not go further and figure something out for the bedroom?